Nobel prize fight

 During the much more repressive second decade of Putin’s rule, the paper continued to produce hard-hitting materials.
 Some made global headlines, like the investigation into extrajudicial killings of gays in Chechnya.

-But news agenda in Russia was now driven by a new generation of media outlets and activist investigators.
+But the news agenda in Russia was now being driven by a new generation of media outlets and activist investigators.
 The focus of attention shifted from symptoms to the fundamental causes of the disease Russia has been suffering since the collapse of the USSR.

 Ground-breaking investigations into the mind-blowing corruption of Putin’s entourage helped to explain why the authorities are perpetuating human rights abuses, which Novaya Gazeta has been focusing on all those years.
 They also reached an infinitely wider audience than Muratov’s newspaper.